splunk/public-o11y-docs/gdi/opentelemetry/components/chrony-receiver.rst

 .. meta::
       :description: Go implementation of the command chronyc tracking to allow for portability across systems and platforms.

-The Chrony receiver is a pure Go implementation of the command ``chronyc tracking`` to allow for portability across systems and platforms.
+The Chrony receiver is a pure Go implementation of the command ``chronyc tracking`` which allows portability across systems and platforms.
 The receiver produces all of the metrics that would typically be captured by the tracking command.

 For more information about Chrony, see :new-page:`Red Hat's Chrony suite documentation <https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/7/html/system_administrators_guide/ch-configuring_ntp_using_the_chrony_suite>`.